YuxinHuang01/CISC322-Group23-Project/docs/index.md

 <p> Winter 2022 - Queen's University </p>
 <p> CISC 322/326 </p>

-You can use the [editor on GitHub](https://github.com/YuxinHuang01/CISC322-Group23-Project/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 ### Assignments
 Assignments from group 23 of CISC322 W22